 There’s a clear winner in this category; of all the options available above, the only one that’s available nationally is (unsurprisingly) traditional utility electricity.

-Community solar and CCAs are even harder to come by at the moment, but don’t expect this trend to continue: both are primed for market growth in the coming years, and many states are actively considering legislation that would allow for these alternatives (we see you, New Mexico!)
+Community solar and CCAs are even harder to come by at the moment, but don’t expect this trend to continue: both are primed for market growth in the coming years, and many states passed legislation in 2021 allowing for these alternatives (we see you, New Mexico!).

 Environmental claim, or “green” benefit